In this Age of Identity, has Augusta National Gone Aussie?

 It Was 20 Years Ago Today: Marking the Birth of Modern Red Sox Fandom

-The Red Sox, for whatever cosmic reasons, have proved remarkably championship-prolific at the beginning of centuries.
+AUBURN, Maine (Oct.
+6, 2023) — The Red Sox, for whatever cosmic reasons, have proved remarkably championship-prolific at the beginning of centuries.
 By 1918 they had claimed more World Series titles (5) than any team in Major League Baseball.
 That they wouldn’t win another until 2004 has been, erm, well documented.
-But listen: They just had a bad century, like the post-Opium War Chinese.
+But listen: They had a bad century.
+That’s all.
+Like the post-Opium War Chinese.
 Come the Millennium, Deng Xiaoping had re-established his people in the Middle Kingdom, while the Sox, by 2018, had won another four World Series.

 The years between 1918 and 2004 weren’t exactly dark.
 They were periodically robust and eventful, at times heart rending and/or darkly comic.
 Yet 20 years ago this week, the Red Sox as modern baseball fans know them today — the post-Curse, billion-dollar-appraised, theme-park-residing, culturally monolithic Sox — first revealed their curiously revived championship character to their fans, to the region, and to the Major Leagues at large.